daniellivingston/exodus-polyhedra/README.md

 python2.7 basic_ats_example.py
 ```

-This will use Numpy to generate a simple mesh in `output/meshing_ats_example.exo`.
+This will use Numpy to generate a simple mesh in `meshing_ats_example.exo`.

 # Visualizing Exodus files

-ParaView or VisIT can be used to view the Exodus fils.
+ParaView or VisIT can be used to view the Exodus files.